phfaist/flm/README.md

 # A Javascript LLM library

-You can transpile this library to Javascript using Transcrypt.
+You can transpile the core part of this library to Javascript using Transcrypt.
 See [the `llm-js` subfolder](llm-js/README.md) for more details.